Edgar Martínez: Personal life

 Martínez and his wife Holli have contributed their time and money to Seattle Children's Hospital, including the Edgar Martínez Endowment for Muscular Dystrophy Research, established by the Mariners in honor of his retirement, and the Children's Hospital Annual Wishing Well Night at T-Mobile Park.
 Martínez has also supported the Parent Project Muscular Dystrophy, Overlake Hospital, Make-A-Wish Foundation, Wishing Star Foundation, United Way, Esperanza, Page Ahead Children's Literacy Program, Big Brothers Big Sisters, Boys & Girls Clubs of America, and Mariners Care.
-Because of his contributions, on June 20, 2007, Martínez was inducted into the World Sports Humanitarian Hall of Fame in Boise, Idaho.
+On June 20, 2007, Martínez was inducted into the World Sports Humanitarian Hall of Fame in Boise, Idaho.

+Martínez has written two autobiographies.
+He wrote a children's book Edgar Martinez: Patience Pays with Greg Brown in 1992.
+In 2009, he wrote Edgar: An Autobiography with Seattle Times writer Larry Stone.

+Martínez is one of the founders of Plaza Bank, founded in 2005 as Washington's first Hispanic bank.
+(The bank merged with United Business Bank in 2017.)
 In 2006, Martínez co-founded Branded Solutions, a corporate merchandise category, with two executives from ImageSource.
 He sold the company to ImageSource in 2010.
-For the 2013 season, the Mariners worked with Martínez, local chef Ethan Stowell and bartender Anu Apte to create "Edgar's Cantina" at Safeco Field.
+For the 2013 season, the Mariners worked with Martínez, local chef Ethan Stowell, and bartender Anu Apte to create "Edgar's Cantina" at Safeco Field.